Adillwma/QuantumHarmonics/README.md

 E_n = \hbar \omega (n + \frac{1}{2})  \tag{1}
 $$

 where $n$ is a non-negative integer representing the primary quantum number of the energy level, $\hbar$ is the reduced Planck constant, and $\omega$ is the angular frequency of the oscillator.

-This equation represents the quantization of energy levels in the quantum harmonic oscillator.
-Each energy level is equally spaced, with a separation of $\hbar \omega$ between adjacent levels so the energy eigenvalues are simply $n + \frac{1}{2}$.
+This equation represents the **quantization** of energy levels in the quantum harmonic oscillator.
+Quantisation is an core idea of Quantum Mechanics (hence the name).
+In the case of the Quantum Harmonic Oscilator, each energy level is equally spaced, with a separation of $\hbar \omega$ between adjacent levels, so the eigenvalues are simply $n + \frac{1}{2}$.
 Given we are expressing energy in terms of $\frac{1}{2} \hbar \omega$, the energy levels simplify to odd integers given by $2n + 1$.

 <div align="center">